swift-serverless/Breeze/Docs/GenerateGithubWebhook.md

 ![AWS Serverless GitHub Webhook](../images/AWS-Serverless-Github-Webhook.svg)

-The generated template exposes a webhook to GitHub trhough the API Gateway, the lambda implements the logic to validate, decode and perform an action based on the received GitHub event.
+The generated template exposes a webhook to GitHub through the API Gateway, the lambda implements the logic to validate, decode and perform an action based on the received GitHub event.
 The lambda supports the `sha256` signature verification as described on the official documentation [validating-webhook-deliveries](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries)